redaktor/owl2jsonschema.js/README.md

 *Why?* <br/>
 Most ontologies on the web use OWL and RDF/Turtle or RDF/NTriples which can be translated 1:1 to RDF/XML. <br />
-OWL/RDF/XML is Lingua Franca.
+OWL/RDFS/XML Schema is Lingua Franca.
 Let us create a canonical JSON representation for this.

 It is planned to support several **proposals for JSON Schema v5 draft** which close gaps between OWL and JSON Schema.
 For example <br/>
 - [x] [translations](https://github.com/json-schema/json-schema/wiki/translations-(v5-proposal))